-Need an attorney and don’t know where to turn, turn to the Lawyer Referral Service of the Dayton Bar Association.
+Need an attorney and don’t know where to turn, turn to the Lawyer Referral & Information Service of the Dayton Bar Association.

-The Lawyer Referral Service is open Monday through Friday from 8:30am – 5:00pm.
-You can also request an attorney from our website by going to www.daybar.org and clicking on the Lawyer Referral Service link.
+The Lawyer Referral & Information Service is open Monday through Friday from 8:00am – 4:00pm.
+You can also request an attorney from our website by going to www.daybar.org and clicking on the Lawyer Referral & Information Service link.
 Once you fill out a short request from, the name of an attorney will be emailed to you within one business day.

 After listening to your situation, our trained intake specialist will make a referral to an attorney who should be able to help with the situation.
 The attorneys are referred according to area of law and geographical location if possible.
 In some cases we realize an attorney may not be the best option so if needed we can refer you to an organization how will be able to help.

-Why should I use LRS rather than finding an Attorney in the phone book?
+Why should I use LRIS rather than finding an Attorney in the phone book?

-How does the Lawyer Referral Service (LRS) work?
+How does the Lawyer Referral & Information Service (LRIS) work?

-Referrals are made Monday through Friday between the hours of 8:30am and 5:00pm; our office is closed from 1:00-2:00pm for lunch.
-Referrals can also be made via the internet by going to our website at www.daybar.org and following the Lawyer Referral Service links.
+Referrals are made Monday through Friday between the hours of 8:00am and 4:30pm; our office is closed from 1:00-2:00pm for lunch.
+Referrals can also be made via the internet by going to our website at www.daybar.org and following the Lawyer Referral & Information Service links.
 Be sure to include your complete contact information and enough information regarding your legal situation that our Intake Specialist will be able to match you with an appropriate attorney.
 A referral will be sent via email within one business day.

 Is there a charge for the referral?